Recent Blog Articles

 Plus, you may want to speak to your physician after you read about those medications that can cause insomnia, drowsiness or even nightmares.
 And the report will share news about advances in controlling such sleep-troublers as heartburn, arthritis, nocturia, and restless legs syndrome.

-Prepared by the editors of Harvard Health Publishing in consultation with Lawrence Epstein, M.D., Instructor in Medicine, Harvard Medical School; Division of Sleep Medicine, Brigham and Women’s Hospital; and Medical Director, Sleep Health Centers, Brighton, MA.
-56 pages.
-(2015)
+Prepared by the editors of Harvard Health Publishing in consultation with Lawrence Epstein, M.D., Instructor in Medicine, Harvard Medical School; Program Director, Sleep Medicine Fellowship,

 - Sleep mechanics

 - How long-term sleep loss harms your health